asathiya007/hawkeye-face-detection-api/README.md

 Check it out here: https://hawkeye-asathiya.herokuapp.com/.
 Enjoy!

-Register or log in with ['john.doe@gmail.com', 'johndoe'] to give it a try!
+Register your own account or log in with ['john.doe@gmail.com', 'johndoe'] to give it a try!